shipsaas/safe-dispatcher/README.md

 SafeDispatcher will:

-- Stores the failed to dispatch msgs and help you to retry them.
+- Store the failed to dispatch msgs.
+- Retry them on demand.
 - You can even change the connection driver or the name on retry.
   - Would really come in handy when you have a `SQSException` (size > 256kb), then you can resend using redis/database driver.
 - Ensure that your processing/flow is still working properly (no 500 server error from HTTP or exceptions from queue worker).
-  - Super useful for critical apps.
+  - Super useful & helpful for mission-critical apps.

 ## Requirements
-- Laravel 9+
+- Laravel 9+ & 10+
-- PHP 8.1+
+- PHP 8.1 & 8.2

 ## Installation